 But in a nutshell, it’s true: the more one gives to you, the more he values you.

-There are exception (especially in difficult markets, read The Eligible Bachelor Paradox), but overall the theory does make sense.
+There are exceptions (especially in difficult markets, read The Eligible Bachelor Paradox), but overall the theory does make sense.

 The Drawback of Making Him Invest

-One corollary is that when one side has some major lack in overall value, he must make it up with “external value injections”.
+One corollary of the social exhcange theory is that when one side has some major lack in overall value, he must make it up with “external value injections”.